Jardal/A10M-Slic3r-profile/README.md

 - Speed - for speed prints
 - Dark/Light - about filament colour
 - CARDS - for thin cards or very tiny or thin objects with small height - note that strongness is much worse.
 If you print a boomerang, use Speedy Gonzales Light + STRONG
+- STRONG - for strong, lower complexity  objects; Set Infill/perimeter overlap to 60%, xy size -0.015, perimeters width 0.52 and 0.56, fill gaps on; How it is different from LightSpeedy: fan is off, fatter extrusion multiplier, limited volumetric speed.
 #### Printer
 - STRONG - for strong objects, it does not have height temperature profile as others do.
-Reccomended with LightSpeedy filament settings, but quality is lower due high-temp artifacts while retraction
+Reccomended with LightSpeedy or STRONG filament settings, but quality is lower due high-temp artifacts while retraction
 - HQ/Speed - correspond with Print settings

 ## Vase mode prints guide